Years ago, when I started exploring my psyche through expressive art, I was astounded to discover all the different parts of self that I had inside.

 Many people mistakenly think that their manager-sub-personalities are their Authentic Selves.
 Inner Managers are highly functioning, and even inspiring at times.
 Managers, however, live in constant dread of the escape of the exiles.

 Manager parts of self do not accept all parts of the self like the Authentic self does.
 Managers control life so as to avoid triggering unhealed emotional pain.
-This control can sometimes look noble, creative, spiritual, and highly achieving.
+This control can sometimes look noble, creative, spiritual, successful and high achieving.

 Managers can be highly efficient in the world.
 They accomplish great things in an unbalanced way that is out of touch with the inner ecology.
 Our highly functioning manager selves fill our lives with noble activities that are done from compensation to avoid pain.

 Managers expend enormous amounts of energy keeping painful sensations buried.
-From our manager part of self, we control; we try to be a perfectionist; we try to gain approval; and we live in rigid denial of what is emotionally arising within.
+From our manager part of self, we control; we try to be a perfectionist; we try to gain approval, and live in rigid denial of what is emotionally arising within.

 Managers sacrifice themselves for the internal system.
 They rarely relax.
 The more competent these managerial parts become, the more the internal system relies on them, and the more the Authentic Self is denied.